 We are living in a time-starved world.
 Every minute counts, especially when it comes to social media content.
-If Instagram, with its 800+ million users, is the platform for you, then be prepared to be wowed.
-I am going to show you how it only takes me ONE DAY to plan, create and execute a whole 30 days of Instagram posts.
+If Instagram, with its 800+ million users, is the platform for you, then this is the article for you.
+I am going to show you how (with the right strategy) it only takes ONE DAY to plan, create and execute a whole 30 days worth of Instagram content.

 Do you know that sinking feeling when you look at your blank screen and think “I have nothing to post today?”.
 Or you have a cracking image and then the stumbling block is “but I can't think of anything interesting to add to this post”.